Dunai-epfl/website/README.md

 Modifications of the orignal script (Romain Vuillemot) for adapting to Reddit data.

-Check the Viz at http://dunai-epfl.github.io/website/.
+Check the Viz at https://dunaifuentes.github.io/website/ (https://dunai-epfl.github.io/website/ not working anymore)